roshaans2/roshaans2/README.md

-# Hello, I'm Your Name 👋
+# Hello, I'm Roshaan 👋

 Welcome to my GitHub profile!
-I'm passionate about machine learning, data science, and ReactJS.
+I'm passionate about machine learning, data science, and Web development.
 Here you'll find a collection of my projects that highlight my interests and skills.

 ## Machine Learning Projects

-1. [Project Name 1](link-to-project1-folder) - Short description of the project.
+1. [Succour to Farmers](https://github.com/roshaans2/Succuour_to_farmers) - It is web portal developed to assist farmers by using Machine learning and Deep Learning techniques.
 2. [Project Name 2](link-to-project2-folder) - Short description of the project.

 ## Data Science Projects